99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - management events: anything that modifies your res. or aws account (enabled by default)
 - data events: S3 object-level activity ex: S3 GetObject, DeleteObject ecc... or AWS lambda execution activity (all not enabled by default)
-- Insights events: because of many logs and types, it automatically analizes your logs and detects unusual activity / patterns based on your usual baseline event retention: stored for 90 days, if u want longer, send to S3 and use Athena to analyze them.
+- Insights events: because of many logs and types, it automatically analizes your logs and detects unusual activity / patterns based on your usual baseline event retention: stored for 90 days, if you want longer, send to S3 and use Athena to analyze them.

 You can have Event Bridge integration ex.
 User changes IAM Role -> CloudTrail -> triggers an event -> EventBridge -> SNS email